AlaminPu1007/algorithm-visualizer/README.md

 - **Tree and Graph Traversals**: Visualize traversal algorithms including depth-first search (DFS) with in-order, pre-order, and post-order techniques, as well as breadth-first search (BFS).
 - **Sorting Algorithms**: Visualize five sorting algorithms, including merge sort, quick sort, heap sort (with a tree graph visualization), selection sort, and bubble sort.
 - **Interactive UI**: Built with React and styled using Tailwind CSS, providing a user-friendly interface for exploring algorithms.
+- **Linked List Operations** :
+  1. **Basic Operations** : Create, find, and delete nodes in a linked list.
+  2. **Reverse Linked List** : Visualize the reversal of a linked list
+  3. **Merge Two Sorted Lists** : Visualize the merging of two sorted linked lists
+  4. **Cycle Detection** : Implement and visualize a cycle detection algorithm in linked lists to see if a list contains a cycle.

 ## Getting Started